Ricette di Sicilia

 - 9

-Place the focaccia on a baking tray brushed with extra virgin olive oil and bake in a preheated oven at 250°C for about 20 minutes, until golden brown.
+Place the focaccia on a baking tray greased with extra virgin olive oil and bake in a preheated oven at 250°C for about 20 minutes, until golden.

 - 10

-Remove from the oven, let cool slightly and serve warm.
+Remove from the oven, let it cool slightly, and serve your Scicli-style cucciḍḍatu warm.

 💡 Tips and Variations